klan1/k1.lib/README.md

 # k1.lib

 This is the initial branch.
+The first push will be on a branch 0.9 be cause is the actual branch to share.

 ## Requirements
 - Apache with rewrite enabled.